Wedding Flower Education: What Wedding Flowers Really Cost—And Why They’re Worth Every Penny

 Reality:

-Professional wedding florists are designers, project managers, logistics coordinators, and problem solvers.
-From coordinating international flower orders to managing installation timelines and adapting to last-minute changes, much of the work happens long before the first guest arrives.
+Professional wedding florists are designers, production managers, logistics coordinators, and problem solvers.
+Much of the work happens before the first guest arrives, and long before the flowers reach the spotlight.

 Myth: “The more flowers I have, the better my wedding will look.”